Coffee and pastry at a Minneapolis cafe

 UP Coffee Roasters

 UP Coffee's downtown presence rounds out the third-wave options.
 Ethically sourced, well-roasted, and served in a comfortable space.
-The brand is less well-known than Spyhouse or Dogwood but the coffee quality is comparable.
+The brand is less well-known than Spyhouse or FRGMNT but the coffee quality is comparable.

 Shops